 For five years writer and photographer Michael John Grist explored over 100 of the most beautiful and haunting modern ruins in Japan (called ‘haikyo’), from abandoned theme parks and ghost towns to deserted love hotels and relics of World War II.

 He documented these explorations with photographs and stories, earning millions of hits on his website and featuring in books, magazines, blogs, national newspapers, and a documentary movie.
-Into the Ruins tells the best of all those adventures.
+Ruins of the Rising Sun tells the best of all those adventures.

 Through a compelling journey of self-discovery and coming-of-age, salted throughout with gorgeous photographs and fascinating snippets of history, poetry, philosophy, and fiction, MJG exposes a bizarre and forgotten Japan most people will never have the chance to see, producing a book that is part Japan travelogue, part memoir, and utterly unique.